vuestorefront/vue-storefront/docs/guide/upgrade-notes/README.md

 Starting from Vue Storefront 1.7, we changed the caching strategy and offline-ready features:
 - By default, the Elasticsearch Queries are executed using `GET` method and therefore are cached by Service Worker (`config.elasticsearch.queryMethod` — set it to POST for the previous behavior and if you're using graphql).
 - By default, products and queries cache is set in `LocalStorage` with a quota set to 4MB (`config.server.elasticCacheQuota`).
 If the storage quota is set, the cache purging is executed every 30 seconds using the LRU algorithm.
 Local Storage is limited to 5MB in most browsers.
-- We added `config.server. disableLocalStorageQueriesCache`, which is set to `true` by default.
+- We added `config.server. disablePersistentQueriesCache`, which is set to `true` by default.
 When this option is on, we're not storing the Elasticsearch results in the local cache because results are by default cached in the Service Worker cache anyway.
 - `module.extend` has been changed to `extendModule`.
 You can find usage examples in `src/modules/index.ts`.
 - [routes](https://github.com/patzick/vue-storefront/commit/a97eb11868de2915e86d57c4279caf944d4de422#diff-a334a7caeb7f61836f8c1178d92de3e0), [layouts](https://github.com/patzick/vue-storefront/commit/a97eb11868de2915e86d57c4279caf944d4de422#diff-48863b9fe31d7713222ec5709ef5a4fa), and component, which are not visible at page rendering are now loaded when they are needed.
 - Every store manipulation should be done by dispatching actions.
 Invoke store dispatch on `category/mergeSearchOptions` when manipulating `store.state.category.current_product_query` somewhere.
 - [here](https://github.com/patzick/vue-storefront/commit/a97eb11868de2915e86d57c4279caf944d4de422) are all changes in default themes

 Backward compatibility: To reverse to the 1.0–1.6 behavior:
-- Set `config.server.disableLocalStorageQueriesCache` = `false`,
+- Set `config.server.disablePersistentQueriesCache` = `false`,
 - Set `config.elasticsearch.queryMethod` = `POST`
 - Set `config.localForage.defaultDrivers.elasticCache` = `INDEXEDDB`